abe-winter/abe-winter.github.io/_posts/2019-08-19-docker-dns.md

 ---
 layout: post
 title: Docker failed because it didn't launch with DNS
-description: Docker the company I mean, the tool is getting used
+description: "Beware the missing 'then what'"
 author: Abe Winter
 ---

-(I mean Docker the company -- docker the tool is healthy enough).
+This article is about a specific hole in docker's strategy and holy strategies in general.

 * toc
 {:toc}

 ## Incredible adoption curve -- what went right?

 Running mysql directly on your laptop is like having an unflushed toilet in your kitchen.
-God forbid you ever needed to run two.
+God forbid you ever need two.
 Docker lets you do that without having to taste mysql in your food.
 It was a godsend, and a rare example of the community embracing a new primitive wholesale.

 There's an argument that google was destined to win this space.
 They invented containerization, mainlined it to the kernel, and then released a usable cloud platform that used it.
 But docker's commands and image structure are something that wouldn't naturally be born in google.
 D's obtuse, order-dependent layer caching mechanism wouldn't make sense given the scale of G's buildsystems.